MeltwaterArchive/mlabs-aws/docs/README.md

       argument, the Awilix container scoped to this message, and the entire un-parsed message as the third argument.
       Should handle the message and return undefined or throw / reject on error.
+      The scoped Awilix container has `messageId` and `receiptHandle` registered.
       Default: do nothing.

 #### Returns